andy9879/Emost-Bot/README.md

 **Have only tested on Linux, no idea if it will work on Windows or Mac due to some dependencies not working on those platforms.**

-# Concerns with recording
-The bot will record audio of the person typing !connect for hotword and speech detection purposes.
-The bot itself does not collect any data but uses Picovoice's Porcupine wake word engine and Google's Speech to Text API w/o Data Logging.

-If you are not comfortable with what the bot is doing, please use !disconnect.

-This only applies to Emost-Bot, any other bot with similar features may be collecting data that I have no control of.

-If you would like to view the source code, here is the repository link: https://github.com/stetr/emost-bot

-*Copy pasted from config.json*